RPeschke/pyHDL/readme.md

 ### Example 3

-This example shows how to incoperate the pipe operator.
+This example shows how to incorporate the pipe operator.
 As it is common in many languages object can have default input output channels.
-This allows to concatanate entities with a single operation instead of having to connect each signal individually.
+This allows to concatenate entities with a single operation instead of having to connect each signal individually.

 ```Python